I don’t know why I’m gaining weight

-Last updated on January 2, 2021
+Last updated on November 21, 2024

 Question:

-It’s just something strange has been going on with my body lately.
+It’s just that something strange has been going on with my body lately.
 In May of 2006, I weighed 154 pounds approximately, then by about October or November I was weighing about 147 pounds — even lighter.
 Now, at the end of February, I weigh 165 pounds when I get out of bed in the morning, and even sometimes, I’m a little over the 170-pound limit.
 I don’t know what’s up.

 Answer:

 Do you know what stage of development you are in?
-During growth and just after your weight will increase, first by the added height and then by the added muscle.
+During growth and just after, your weight will increase, first by the added height and then by the added muscle.

 Question: